 Bengali Aloo Dum Recipe (Alur Dom)

 You Might Also Like

-Bengali Aloo Dum (Alur Dom, Aloor Dum) is a Bengali-style potato curry where fried baby potatoes are simmered in a spicy onion, tomato, and yogurt based gravy (vegetarian).
+Bengali Aloo Dum (Alur Dom, Aloor Dum) is a potato curry with fried baby potatoes simmered in spicy onion, tomato, and yogurt-based gravy.
+Make it using my traditional recipe.

+Bengali Aloo Dum Recipe (Alur Dom)